Classes

 assert(identical(pointAndLine, pointAndLine2));

-Note that if the const keyword is not added before the call to a const constructor (or an outer constructor calling a nested constructor as explained above), the constructor will NOT create a compile-time constant:
+keyword is not added before the call to a const constructor (or an outer constructor calling a nested constructor as explained above), the constructor will NOT create a compile-time constant:

 var a = const ImmutablePoint(1, 1); // Creates a constant